 - Next steps

-Create a Team Workspace by inviting a team member to join a personal workspace or create one using the app or web dashboard.
+Create a Team Workspace by inviting a team member to join a personal workspace or create a new one.

 Enter the email address of the individual you’d like to invite to your team workspace, click Add > Invite to team.